 Those that do won't all have projects for approval all at the same time.
 It's also important for Unit Councils to meet often to ensure backlogs of Special Interest Area project proposals develop.
 This doesn't always need to be a formal meeting - the proposal could be pitched to a few members of the Unit Council at the start or end of the regular Unit activity or discussed over email or chat during the week!

 If our Scouts are happy and engaged in weekly program underpinned by the challenge areas and SPICES, undertaking Milestones and Participates, Assists and Leads, we are happy if they are happy!

-Scouts can wear any SIA badges they achieve.
-Whether that is more than one badge from more than one category (eg. If they complete to seperate STEM and Innovation projects, they can wear two STEM and Innovation badges) or they have completed a SIA project in each of the six categories.
+Scouts can wear any Special Interest Area badges they achieve.
+Whether that is more than one badge from more than one category (eg. If they complete to separate STEM and Innovation projects, they can wear two STEM and Innovation badges) or they have completed a Special Interest Area project in each of the six categories.

-Remember: there is no requirement to complete a project in each of the six SIA categories.
+Remember: there is no requirement to complete a project in each of the six Special Interest Area categories.

 There are no plans for hard copy resources at this point however there are planning tools and other resources here and here.
-There is a separate Outdoor Adventure Skills book due to all the requirements, and the fact that the OAS are not section-specific.
+There is a separate Outdoor Adventure Skills book due to all the requirements, and the fact that the Outdoor Adventure Skills are not Section specific.

 If you've got a question for Scouts Victoria, shoot us a message here.

 A Scouts Victoria representative will be in touch with you shortly.